 Location: Lot G23, Ground Floor, Star City North Complex, Jalan Asia City

 Serve one of the best buffets in town.
 Their must-try food is the Oxtail Assam Pedas and Indian Naan.

 Location: Jalan Datuk Salleh Sulong, Hyatt Regency Kinabalu

 ASquare Kota Kinabalu

-Asquare Kota Kinabalu is the first creative container night food market in Kota Kinabalu and there are over 60 types of foods to choose from from independent food stalls.
+Asquare Kota Kinabalu is the first creative container night food market in Kota Kinabalu and there are over 60 types of foods to choose from independent food stalls.
 Open daily from 5pm to 11pm.
-Asquare provide a one stop food street in Kota Kinabalu City Center.
+Asquare provides a one-stop food street in Kota Kinabalu City Center.